 Instructions

-Like all of my biscuit recipes, this one utilizes flour, butter, and buttermilk, along with diced jalapeños and shredded cheddar.
-Using my cut and stack technique will give you the flakiest and most tender biscuits.
+Like all of my flaky biscuits, this cheddar jalapeño biscuit calls for all purpose flour, butter, and buttermilk, along with dicedjalapeños and shredded cheddar.
+Using my cut and stack technique will give you the best biscuits with the most flaky layers.

-3. Continue until you have a mixture of flat pieces and crumbly, pea sized bits of butter mixed into the flour.
+3. Continue until you have that mixture of flat pieces and crumbly, small pea sized bits of butter mixed into the flour.

-4. Add the jalapeños and cheddar and toss to coat.
+4. Add the fresh jalapeños and cheddar and toss to coat.

 5. Add buttermilk and mix.

-6. Combine the buttermilk with everything else until you have a fairly uniform, loose dough. `
+6. Combine the buttermilk with everything else until a shaggy dough forms. `

 7. Dump the dough out onto a lightly floured surface.
 Using your hands, and a bench scraper or other flat edge, gently bring it together into a rough square.